Tivoli Hotel, Panama: Tourism

 Tivoli came into existence in between two industrial revolutions; latter starting to boom in 1903 While Panama Canal was described as the geopolitical strategy to make the United States the most powerful nation on earth, it also became the path by which a colonial route of commerce and military conquest became a route of tourism in the twentieth century.
 The decade followed by the birth of Tivoli, the golden era of the grand hotel, marks a historic shift, classically known "diseased to desired" in US traveling culture.
-Panama Canal was transforming the isthmus dubbed as "white man's graveyard" into a tropical playground for tourists.
+The Panama Canal was transforming the isthmus dubbed as "white man's graveyard" into a tropical playground for tourists.
 The United States had to fight and win the battle against malaria before achieving any goals within isthmus.Tourism to the Caribbean region emerged within the crucible of US empire building and its associated scientific and infrastructural developments.
 Tivoli played its role well, as the pioneer among those emerging new spaces, in the modern day tourism of Panama isthmus.